zeddidragon/helldivers-calc/post-draft.md

 https://invadersfromplanet.space/helldivers-2/

 The wiki might add them once they've been verified more thorougly.
 The general rule of thumb is that durable damage is 10%, rounded down.
-Liberator is 60/5, Diligence is 125/13 (or 125/12, it's unclear to me)
+Liberator is 60/5, Diligence is 125/13 (or 125/12, it's unclear to me).

 Some noteworthy high rollers on durable:
 |Weapon|Dmg|Dur|Ratio|Notes|
 |:-|:-|:-|:-|:-|